zackattack279/CSCI215_Assignment_2/README.md

 # CSCI215_Assignment_2

-## Due 3 Oct 2017 @ 11:59 pm
+## Due 10 Oct 2017 @ 11:59 pm

 The purpose of this assignment is for you to get practice doing “generic” programming activities using JavaScript.
 Each problem is worth 20% of the grade.
 You need to:
 * Create separate .html files for each of the following JavaScript programming problems below.

 ## randompic.html

 Randomly display 1 of 5 images on the screen when the page is loaded.
 Use whatever (PG) images you’d like.
-Be sure to put these in the .zip when you submit your assignment.

 ## processtext.html